Fluffy Cheesecake Cupcakes

 Frequently Asked Questions

-If you prefer them warm, you can place the cupcakes in a microwave for about 10-15 seconds.
-Be cautious not to overheat, as this can alter the texture.
+The best way to reheat them is to place them in a microwave for about 10-15 seconds.
+Be careful not to overheat, as this can change the texture.
+Alternatively, you can leave them at room temperature for a short period before serving.

 Recipe Troubleshooting Guide